kubeshop/kusk-gateway/docs/guides/cors.md

 # CORS Settings

-CORS is a standard implemented by browsers for ensuring that only the allowed clients actually access your API, see [https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+CORS (Cross-Origin Resource Sharing) is a standard implemented by browsers for ensuring that only the allowed clients actually access your API, see [https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 One of the biggest pain-points when deploying your API that is consumed by a browser application is not having the correct CORS configuration on your API Server.
-Fortunately Kusk makes configuring CORS for your API easy - add the corresponding CORS extension to your OpenAPI definition at the desired level (usually the root):
+Fortunately, Kusk makes configuring CORS for your API easy - add the corresponding CORS extension to your OpenAPI definition at the desired level (usually the root):